MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADReadPasswordPermission.md

 ### -AllowedPrincipals

-Specifies which users or groups should be granted the permissions.
+Specifies the name of the users or groups should be granted the permissions.
 Users or groups may be specified in either name or SID format.
 If specified in name format, the name must always include the identifying domain name portion unless the name maps to a well-known or built-in account.

 ```yaml
 Type: System.String[]